balderdashy/sails/README.md

 # Sails
 Sails makes it easy to build custom, enterprise-grade Node.js apps.
 It is designed to resemble the MVC architecture from frameworks like Ruby on Rails, but with support for the more modern, data-oriented style of web app development.
 It's especially good for building realtime features like chat.

+> NOTE: Sails is currently in open beta-- we're using it in production, but if you're planning on using Sails in a production app, make sure you lock down your dependency to a specific version.
+The latest stable version is currently 12.12.2001.
+We're on the cusp of a major release which will introduce support for a new ORM, Waterline.

 ### Philosophy
 Like other MVC frameworks, Sails espouses a same convention-over-configuration philosophy and emphasis on developer happiness, but takes it a step further.
 Like Node.js, using Sails means your app is written entirely in JavaScript, the language you or your team is already using to build the frontend portion of your web or mobile web app.
 This cuts development to a fraction of the time.
 We've used Sails to build production-ready, realtime apps in a matter of weeks.
 In the past, that would have taken us months!